How to Be a Translator Certified by the UAE Ministry of Justice? What are documents needed? and how to pass the exams?

 Environmental 10% General 20% Technical 10% other 20%

 Procedures to list the legal translator in Dubai

 The representative of the Ministry of Justice contacts the legal translator to inform him/her of the examination results after about two weeks and of the procedures that must be taken in case of passing the examination.
 The translator approaches the Ministry of Justice in the concerned Emirate to receive the letter of referral to the competent judge before whom the translator administers an oath and receives a summary of the regulations governing the legal translation profession in the UAE; this will be explained in another article.
 Then, the translator approaches the Ministry of Justice in Abu Dhabi to administer the oath before the judge.
-The translator is then requested to obtain a valid medical certificate from the medical centre recognized in the concerned Emirate and obtain a three-year warranty from Al Wathba Insurance Company of AED 6,000 and a registration fee of AED 3000 to receive the legal translator card.
+The translator then need to obtain a valid medical certificate from the medical centre recognized in the concerned Emirate.
+And obtain a three-year warranty from Al Wathba Insurance Company of AED 6,000 and a registration fee of AED 3000 to receive the legal translator card.

 Now you understand more about how to be a translator certified by the UAE Ministry of Justice.
-Hoping the best of luck for all of you and May Allah reward us greatly.
+Hoping for the best of luck for all of you and May Allah reward us greatly.

 Written by: Gomaa Fouda

 Alsun Translation Services